Scomar82/7-Days-Modlets/README.md

 Inspired from AGF Health Bar, but it was to small for me.
   - Shows always the current Health of your aimed target

-**Scomar82_LockSlotIconColor:**
+**Scomar82_LockSlotColor:**
+  - there are 3 versions
-  - changes the iconcolor of the locked slot icon to red
+  - LockSlotIconColor: changes the iconcolor of the locked slot icon to red
+  - LockSlotBackColor: changes the backgroundcolor of the locked slot to red
+  - LockSlotBorderColor: changes the border of the locked slot to red

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)